-Based in Des Moines, Principal Financial (PFG) is in the Finance sector, and so far this year, shares have seen a price change of 19.42%.
-Currently paying a dividend of $0.54 per share, the company has a dividend yield of 4.09%.
-In comparison, the Financial - Investment Management industry's yield is 2.98%, while the S&P 500's yield is 1.92%.
+Headquartered in Des Moines, Principal Financial (PFG) is a Finance stock that has seen a price change of 18.88% so far this year.
+Currently paying a dividend of $0.54 per share, the company has a dividend yield of 4.11%.
+In comparison, the Financial - Investment Management industry's yield is 3%, while the S&P 500's yield is 1.99%.

-In terms of dividend growth, the company's current annualized dividend of $2.16 is up 2.9% from last year.
-Principal Financial has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 12%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Principal Financial's payout ratio is 39%, which means it paid out 39% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.16 is up 2.9% from last year.
+In the past five-year period, Principal Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.52%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Principal Financial's current payout ratio is 38%, meaning it paid out 38% of its trailing 12-month EPS as dividend.

-PFG is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $5.56 per share, representing a year-over-year earnings growth rate of 0.54%.
+Earnings growth looks solid for PFG for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $5.86 per share, representing a year-over-year earnings growth rate of 5.97%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, PFG presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that PFG is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report